 Teachers have access to cloud-based core instructional materials and electronic learning resources.
 Ninety percent of our district classrooms have ceiling mounted projectors for direct instruction while 750 classrooms are also equipped with Promethean interactive whiteboards.

 Madera Unified students have access to technology at all school sites in classrooms, libraries, and computer labs.
 Students are provided a variety of age-appropriate educational software in the classroom and lab environment.
 Students are also provided safe Internet access at every workstation.

 The Information Technology (IT) department supports network infrastructure.
-Each school's star topology network consists of a gigabit fiber backbone and switched 100mb to the classroom/Media Centers.
-The two comprehensive high schools are connected to the WAN via 100mb fiber circuits, and all other sites connect via 50mb fiber optics circuits and will be adequate to support the proposed curriculum.
-The district office connects its WAN to the Internet via a DS3 connection to the county, which in turn connects us to the California K-12 High Speed network.
+Each school's star topology network consists of a gigabit fiber backbone and switched 1,000 MB to the classroom/Media Centers.
+The two comprehensive high schools are connected to the WAN via 500 Mb/s fiber circuits, the middle schools connect at 250 Mb/s, and all other sites connect via 100 Mb/s fiber circuits and will be adequate to support the proposed curriculum.
+The district office connects its WAN to the Internet via a 5 Gb/s connection to the Madera County Office of Education, which in turn connects us to the California K-12 High Speed network.